Why Food Is Important for Child Development

 Protein: the building block of life

-Protein helps your child grow muscles, repair tissues, and even produce important hormones.
-Foods like eggs, lean meat, fish, dairy, beans, lentils, and nuts are excellent sources.
-A protein-rich breakfast can set the tone for an active, focused day.
+Protein helps your child grow muscles, repair tissues, and make enzymes, hormones, and immune cells.
+Foods like eggs, lean meat, fish, dairy, beans, lentils, tofu, nut butters, and seeds are useful sources.
+A protein-rich breakfast can set the tone for a steadier, more focused day.

 Calcium and vitamin D: the bone-strength duo

 Calcium is essential for building strong bones and teeth, while vitamin D helps the body absorb calcium properly.
-Think milk, yogurt, cheese, fortified plant milks, and leafy greens like spinach and kale.
-Sunlight also helps the body make vitamin D.
+Milk, yogurt, cheese, calcium-fortified plant milks, calcium-set tofu, and leafy greens can help children meet calcium needs.
+Sunlight also helps the body make vitamin D, although diet or supplements may be needed for some children.

-Skipping these foods can lead to weak bones, which may affect growth and increase the risk of fractures later in life.
-When you shop, look for calcium-fortified cereals and drinks, and try to include at least one calcium-rich food at each main meal.
+Low calcium or vitamin D over time can affect bone strength, especially during years of rapid growth.
+When you shop, look for calcium-fortified cereals and drinks, and try to include at least one calcium-rich food at main meals when possible.

 Iron: the oxygen carrier